We collect actions for frontier Al labs to avert extreme risks from AI, then evaluate particular labs accordingly.

 Measuring threats

-• Use model evals for dangerous capabilities before deployment: 50%.
-DeepMind has good model evals and shares relevant details.
-However, it doesn't necessarily use these evals before deployment.
+• Use model evals for dangerous capabilities before deployment: 93%.
+DeepMind has good model evals, does them somewhat regularly, and shares relevant details.

-• Share how the lab does model evals and red-teaming: Yes.
+• Share how the lab does model evals and red-teaming: 50%.

 Commitments